 OBS Studio is an incredible tool for streaming your PC or gaming console gameplay, but one very important feature that many users don’t know about is the Zoom function.

-Guide use OBS Studio with Zoom
+Use OBS Studio with Zoom on Windows or Mac

 If you’re using Zoom on your computer, you can use OBS Studio to record and stream your gameplay.
 Here’s how: